Known About Fluoride

 Pregnancy and Fluoride Do Not Mix

-The words pregnancy, fetus, fetal are not mentioned in any of
+The words fetus or fetal are not mentioned in any of

 the seven pages cited in the CDC's main fluoridation page.